ntop/ntopng/doc/src/basic_concepts/alerts.rst

 .. figure:: ../img/behavior_alert_example.png
   :align: center
-  :alt: Alert of an ASN with an Unexpected Behavior
+  :alt: Alert of a Network Interface with an Unexpected Behavior

-  Alert of an ASN with an Unexpected Behavior
+  Alert of a Network Interface with an Unexpected Behavior

 Behavior alerts are new types of alerts introduced lately.
 Differently from the usual alerts, configured using a static threshold, they have the ability to learn throught the time and change their threshold dinamically.